shahad11/NLP-projects/README.md

 2. LSTM RNN for Fake news classifier.
 3. Bidirectional LSTM RNN for fake news classifier.
 4. Sentiment Analysis with BERT Neural Network and Python
+5. Fine Tuning a BERT model for sentiment analysis.
+6. Fine tuning Google PEGASUS for Summerization.